What matters operationally

 Building access limitations

-Service lifts with booking windows, loading bay height limits, narrow staircases and security sign-in rules tighten arrival timing.
+Service lifts with booking windows, loading-bay height limits, narrow staircases and security sign-in rules tighten arrival timing.
 Align the van’s ETA to the access slot to avoid idle crew time and re-parking.

 Route predictability and delays

 Pinch points such as Exe Bridges, Alphington Road, Topsham Road and M5 junction approaches frequently build queues.
-A pre-chosen alternative river crossing or back-street approach preserves schedule if the primary route slows.
+A pre-chosen alternative river crossing or back-street approach preserves the schedule if the primary route slows.

 Vehicle suitability and access

-Narrow terraces in areas like Heavitree or St Thomas can restrict large van manoeuvres.
+Narrow terraces in areas like Heavitree or St Thomas can restrict large-van manoeuvres.
 Choose a vehicle that can turn and stop safely near the door, or plan a short shuttle from a wider corner with dollies.

 Parking and permit constraints